Aze1337/basicWhitelist/README.md

 # To add list ;
-- maybe add some cooldown if too many requests are being sent from same ip
 - add bcrypt
+- add some cooldown if too many requests are being sent from same ip (prevent people from spamming with one ip to slow down the server)
-- add api to update password rather than having to delete and create a new account with the same username
+- add api to update password rather than having to delete and create a new account with the same username (less bandwith usage if one request rather than two)
 - save ip's logs of each user with date time